-Included in this brochure are numerous ideas and hints that can be utilized by any homeowner to conserve water both indoors and outdoors.
+This brochure includes numerous ideas and hints that can be utilized by any homeowner to conserve water both indoors and outdoors.
 Most are inexpensive, and the cumulative effect of everyone pitching in can ensure that we efficiently use our greatest natural resource . . .
 WATER!